Principles of Physical Layer Security in Multiuser Wireless Networks: A Survey: Wireless Secret Key Agreement

-Closely related results were offered in the concurrent work by Ahlswede and Csizar \cite{Ahlswede93}.
-Csiszar and Narayan studied the augmentation of key-based secrecy capacity with the aid of a helper which supplies additional correlated information in \cite{Csizar00}, and obtained a single-letter characterization of the key-based secrecy capacities with an arbitrary number of terminals in \cite{Csiszar04}.
+Closely related results were offered in the concurrent work by Ahlswede and Csiz\'{a}r \cite{Ahlswede93}.
+Csisz\'{a}r and Narayan studied the augmentation of key-based secrecy capacity with the aid of a helper which supplies additional correlated information in \cite{Csizar00}, and obtained a single-letter characterization of the key-based secrecy capacities with an arbitrary number of terminals in \cite{Csiszar04}.
 Maurer and Wolf subsequently extended the secret-key sharing analysis of \cite{Maurer93} to account for the presence of an active eavesdropper in \cite{Maurer03I}-\cite{Maurer03III}, and showed that either a secret key can be generated at the same rate as in the passive-adversary case, or such secret-key agreement is infeasible.
+Refinements to their model that yield larger key rates are shown in \cite{Yakovlev08}.
+A two-user interference channel with a noiseless, shared feedback channel from the receivers and corresponding bounds on the secret-key capacity region are studied in \cite{Skoglund13}, while the multiple-access channel was examined in \cite{Salimi11}.